 Many non-Christians believe that if they perform a sufficient number of goods works (i.e., good deeds) during their lifetime on the earth, they will have eternal salvation, even if they do not trust in Jesus Christ.
-And, many Christians believe that eternal salvation is dependent upon good works in addition to trust in Christ.
+And, many Christians believe that eternal salvation is dependent upon good works, in addition to trusting in Jesus Christ.
 Is either of these two beliefs valid?

 Salvation by Works Alone?

 Although a number of people believe that God will grant them eternal salvation if they do enough good works, there are several biblical passages that indicate that God does not regard a person to be justified by their good deeds.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

 Romans 3:20 says, “By the deeds of the law no flesh will be justified in His [i.e., God’s] sight. . . .”
 This scripture makes it clear that a person cannot be justified before God by performing “deeds of the law” (i.e., works), but the passage does not state what does justify a person before God.
 The next two scriptures, however, indicate that it is faith in God that provides justification before Him.

 Romans 4:2-3 states, “[I]f Abraham was justified by works, he has something of which to boast, but not before God.
 For what does the Scripture say?
 ‘Abraham believed God, and it was accounted to him for righteousness.’”
 In other words, it was not the good works (or, good deeds) that Abraham did, but his faith, that made him righteous before God.

 Ephesians 2:8-9 asserts, “[B]y grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”
 Again, it is faith, not good deeds, that enables a person to be righteous before God and, thus, to have eternal salvation.